Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 		3. etc.

 ---

+**Computer Science Part - Cybersecurity**
-6. What is information system?
+1. What is information system?
 What is cyberspace?
 What is cybersecurity?
 	1. ↗ [CyberSecurity](../../CyberSecurity/CyberSecurity.md)

+---

+**Computer Science Part - Artificial Intelligence and LLM**
+1.

 ### What can I do after learning CS?